 - Lead counsel for complainant Federal-Mogul in a patent infringement investigation brought before the International Trade Commission (“ITC”) accusing certain vehicle “chassis and suspension parts”.
 The investigation concluded successfully during the discovery period.

-- Lead counsel for Federal-Mogul in two separate, but related, patent infringement trial before the International Trade Commission (“ITC”) accusing the architecture of widely adopted “beam style” wiper blades.
+- Lead counsel for Federal-Mogul in two separate, but related, patent infringement trials before the International Trade Commission (“ITC”) accusing the architecture of widely adopted “beam style” wiper blades.
 Both investigations concluded successfully following their respective trials.

 - Lead counsel for Federal-Mogul in patent infringement action in the Northern District of Ohio involving heavy duty “friction-welded steel pistons”.
 The case resolved early very favorably to Federal-Mogul.